-The Japanese experienced a quick recovery from the devastation of wars in the 1950's and their economy was especially boosted in 1955 - 1973.
-The national budget for science and technology was quickly increased in late 50's (Kurosawa et al., 1967).
-Central Meteorological Observatory was promoted to Japan Meteorological Agency (JMA) in 1956.
-As for Earth and

-- 25 space sciences, a project on rockets was started at the first time in Japan in Institute of Industrial Science, The University of Tokyo in 1955.
-The budget on space science and technology increased since.
-Earthquake Prediction Research Group (1962) published the "blueprint" and it recommended the promotion of KMO's geomagnetic and geoelectric field observations for the prediction study.
+The Japanese experienced a quick recovery from the devastation of the wars in the 1950s, and their economy was especially boosted in 1955-1973.
+The national budget for science and technology was quickly increased in the late 1950s (Kurosawa et al., 1967).
+The Central Meteorological Observatory was promoted to the Japan Meteorological Agency (JMA) in 1956.
+As for the Earth and space sciences, a project on rockets was started for the first time in Japan at the Institute of Industrial Science, the University of Tokyo in 1955.
+The budget for space science and technology has increased since.
+The Earthquake Prediction Research Group (1962) published the "blueprint", and it recommended the promotion of KMO's geomagnetic and geoelectric field observations for the prediction study.
 Then, the First National Earthquake Prediction Programs started in 1965 based on the blueprint.
-The program was verified every five years and continued until 1998. - 30 At the same time, a series of international activity on geophysics were conducted, for instance International Geophysical Year (IGY, 1958-1959), International Geophysical Cooperation (IGC, 1959-1963), International Quiet Sun Years (IQSY, 1964-1965), Upper Mantle Project (1964-1966), International Active Sun Years (IASY, 1969-1971), Monitoring of the Sun-Earth Environment (MONSEE, 1972-) and International Magnetospheric Study (1976-1979).
+The program was verified every 5 years and continued until 1998.

+At the same time, a series of international activities on geophysics were conducted, for instance, International Geophysical Year (IGY, 1958-1959), International Geophysical Cooperation (IGC, 1959-1963), International Quiet Sun Years (IQSY, 1964-1965), Upper Mantle Project (1964-1966), International Active Sun Years (IASY, 1969-1971), Monitoring of the Sun-Earth Environment (MONSEE, 1972-) and International Magnetospheric Study (1976-1979).

-KMO participated those activities and two big changes were brought in to observations at KMO in 1950's - 1960's: 35 improvement of the high-speed sampling observation and introduction of new technologies.
+KMO participated in those activities, and two big changes were brought to observations at KMO in the 1950s to 1960s: improvement of the high-speed sampling observation and introduction of new technologies.

-Observations of high frequency phenomena were demanded in researches of the solar-terrestrial space physics.
-The rotation rate of a recording paper was increased and new censors and recording units were developed (e.g., Kuboki, 1951; Kawamura and Kashiwabara, 1965).
+Observations of high-frequency phenomena were demanded in studies of solar-terrestrial space physics.
+The rotation rate of a recording paper was increased, and new censors and recording units were developed (e.g., Kuboki, 1951b; Kawamura and Kashiwabara, 1965).
 Rapid-run observations of the geomagnetic and geoelectric fields were started in 1957 at KAK and MMB and in 1958 at KNY.
-Ultra rapid-run observations were conducted to observe Pc1 at MMB and KNY in 1964-1966,

-40 while the ELF observation was introduced at Kakioka in mid-1960's.
+Ultra rapid-run observations were conducted to observe Pc1 at MMB and KNY in 1964-1966, while the ELF observation was introduced at Kakioka in the mid-1960s.
 Then, the ELF and ULF observations were conducted at KAK, KNY and MMB in the IASY period.

-New technologies to observe the geomagnetic field were introduced at this time period.
+New technologies to observe the geomagnetic field were introduced in this time period.
 A fluxgate magnetometer was used for the first time to observe the geomagnetic field variation aiming at detection of conductivity anomalies in Fukushima in 1964-1965.
-Then, a long-term observation of the geomagnetic field variation was set at Iwaki (Fig.1) in 1967 as a part of the First National Earthquake Prediction Program.
-At the same time, KMO developed a new theodolite, MO-P, which consisted

-5 of a proton precession magnetometer with two Helmholz coils around it in order to measure the horizontal force and vertical components of the geomagnetic field in the absolute measurement in 1963 (Fig.22).
-Then, the proton precession magnetometers were added to KAK, KNY and MMB in 1967-1969 to observe secular variations of the geomagnetic total force as a part of the First National Earthquake Prediction Program and then they were used for the absolute measurement, too.
-The proton precession magnetometer at KAK was transferred to Kitaura in 1982 (Fig.1).
+Then, a long-term observation of the geomagnetic field variation was set at Iwaki (Fig. 1) in 1967 as a part of the First National Earthquake Prediction Program.
+At the same time, KMO developed a new theodolite, MO-P, which consisted of a proton precession magnetometer with two Helmholz coils around it in order to measure the horizontal force and vertical components of the geomagnetic field in the absolute measurement in 1963 (Fig. 22).
+Then, the proton precession magnetometers were added to KAK, KNY and MMB in 1967-1969 to observe secular variations of the geomagnetic total force as a part of the First National Earthquake Prediction Program, and then they were used for the absolute measurement too.
+The proton precession magnetometer at KAK was transferred to Kitaura in 1982 (Fig. 1).